NeonStrawberry/Neons-Group/RULES.md

 15 . **No Marie fans**: <br/>
 	Anyone with a profile picture of Marie from Splatoon will be banned without warning.

+16 . **Callie posts**: <br/>
+	People who send messages portraying Callie in a positive light will get the chance to make a custom emoji.

 Do not try to find holes that "allow" you to do things that you obviously sholdn't.
 Using such a hole will result in you getting banned and me fixing it.<br/>
 If you *do* find a hole, let me know.